xumi1993/seispy-doc.post/source/examples/ex-prf.md

 prf rf.cfg
 ```

 As the `rfpath` set in the `rf.cfg`, run following command to virtual check PRFs use a GUI.
-See [Virtual check PRFs with an user interface](../usage/pickrf.md)
+See [Virtual check PRFs with an user interface](../usage/pickrf.md) in detail.

 ```shell
 pickrf ./RFresult/CB.NJ2
 ```

-# Estimated the Moho depth and the crustal Vp/Vs using the H-k stacking method
+# Estimate the Moho depth and the crustal Vp/Vs using the H-k stacking method

 The PRFs had been saved to `./RFresult/CB.NJ2`, and the `CB.NJ2finallist.dat` had been created via the virtual check.
 The Moho depth can be estimated using the the H-k stacking method.